kdriver707/hello-world/README.md

 HI Ya'll!

-I am a creative idealist from TX with an MBA
+I am a creative idealist from TX with an MBA.
 I am venturing into coding and software development.
 I am new to the field and am studying through Free Code Camp.
 I am excited to get started on projects and work with others to create great work.